eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 Quick test: if you create a new namespace and import another file within that namespace, do its contents end up in that namespace?

-**Included:** ACS, awk, COBOL, Erlang, Forth, Fortran, most older Lisps, Perl 5 (despite that required files must return true), PHP, Ruby, Unix shells.
+**Included:** ACS, awk, COBOL, Erlang, Forth, Fortran, most older Lisps, Perl 5 (despite that required files must return true), PHP, Unix shells.

 **Excluded:** Ada, Clojure, D, Haskell, Julia, Lua (the file's return value is returned from `require`), Nim, Node (similar to Lua), Perl 6, Python, Rust.

 **Special mention:** ALGOL appears to have been designed with the assumption that you could include other code by adding its punch cards to your stack.
 C#, Java, OCaml, and Swift all have some concept of "all possible code that will be in this program", sort of like C with inferred headers, so imports are largely unnecessary; Java's `import` really just does aliasing.
 Inform 7 has no namespacing, but does have a first-class concept of external libraries, but doesn't have a way to split a single project up between multiple files.
+Ruby doesn't automatically give `require`d files their own namespace, but doesn't evaluate them in the caller's namespace either.

 ## Optional block delimiters